 "My experience at the opera was a very good one.
 I thought that it would be boring to go with my class to watch someone scream their head off, but it was great.
 I want to go to the next one." - Dashawn Washington, Mission High

 "My experience at the opera was very good.
 It was my first opera and I enjoyed it a lot.
 It was very good and suspenseful, it had you on the edge of your seat." - Antinique Montgomery, Mission High

 Support for Student Dress Rehearsals provided by:

-Program support for the 2012-13 San Francisco Opera Education Department’s school programs has been provided by the Bank of American Foundation, Columbia Foundation, Robert and Laura Cory, Gap Foundation, Walter & Elise Haas Fund, the Kimball Foundation, the Michelson Family Foundation, UBS, Union Bank, Wells Fargo, and the Zellerbach Family Foundation.
+Program support for the 2013-14 San Francisco Opera Education Department’s school programs has been provided by Aroha Philanthropies, the Bank of American Foundation, Columbia Foundation: Madeleine H. Russell Night at the Opera, Robert and Laura Cory, Gap Foundation, Union Bank, Wells Fargo, and the Zellerbach Family Foundation.